PetersOtto/yellow-tagnavi/README.md

 * 3 = Name for the css class
 * 4 = Name for the link that displays all blog entries.
 (All or All Projects or ...)

 3. Make adjustments in `css`.
-Here is a basic example:
+Here is a basic example.
+Paste the code into your `css-file`, e.g. at the end of your `stockholm.css`.
 ```
 .tagnavi ul {
   padding-left: 0;
 }
 .tagnavi li {
   display: inline-block;
-  padding-right: 2rem;
+  padding-right: 1rem;
 }
 .tagnavi a {
   text-decoration: none;